KeithBremer/syllabus/db/week-1/lesson.md

   - Use basic single table query commands in SQL
   - Choose which values are returned by a query
   - Use literals, expressions and functions in queries
-  - Restrict the rows returned by a query to match some condition
+  - Restricting the rows returned by a query to match some condition
   - Sorting and limiting the number of rows returned
 - [Homework](#homework)